telerik/kendo-ui-core/docs/php/widgets/treeview/overview.md

 ---
 title: Overview
+page_title: Overview | TreeView PHP Class
-page_title: How to use the TreeView PHP class, server-side wrapper for Kendo UI TreeView widget
+description: "Get started with the TreeView PHP class in Kendo UI."
-description: Learn how to bind Kendo UI TreeView for PHP, handle Kendo UI TreeView Events, access an existing treeview.
+slug: overview_treeview_uiforphp
+position: 1
 ---

-# TreeView
+# TreeView PHP Class Overview

-The Kendo TreeView for PHP is a server-side wrapper for the [Kendo UI TreeView](/api/web/treeview) widget.
+The Kendo UI TreeView for PHP is a server-side wrapper for the [Kendo UI TreeView](/api/javascript/ui/treeview) widget.

 ## Getting Started

-Here is how to configure simple treeview:
+### Configuration

+Below are listed the steps for you to follow when configuring the Kendo UI TreeView.

-1. Follow the steps from the [introduction](/php/introduction) - include the autoloader, JavaScript and CSS files.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for PHP]({% slug overview_uiforphp %})&mdash;include the autoloader, JavaScript, and CSS files.

-1. Create a [treeview](/api/php/Kendo/UI/TreeView), configure its [items](/api/php/Kendo/UI/TreeView#addItem).
+**Step 2** Create a [TreeView](/api/php/Kendo/UI/TreeView), configure its [items](/api/php/Kendo/UI/TreeView#addItem).

+###### Example

         <?php
         $treeview = new \Kendo\UI\TreeView('treeview');